cultuurnet/uit-documentatie/content/search_api_3/latest/searching/offers/attendance-mode.md

 ## Advanced queries

-You can also search by status using [advanced queries](https://documentatie.uitdatabank.be/content/search_api_3/latest/reference/advanced-queries.md),
+You can also search by attendance mode using [advanced queries](https://documentatie.uitdatabank.be/content/search_api_3/latest/reference/advanced-queries.md),

 Example to get results that have the attendanceMode `online` or `mixed`: